a-pohlman/C-ARQ-Protocol/README.md

 The original research was started by **Cooper J. Koch** and **Alexander H. Burkholder** under the research advisor [**Ahmed Ammar**](https://www.onu.edu/directory/ahmed-ammar) at [<ins>Ohio Northern University</ins>](https://www.onu.edu/).
 The research is now being continued by **Aaron J. Pohlman** under the research advisor [**Ahmed Ammar**](https://www.onu.edu/directory/ahmed-ammar) at [<ins>Ohio Northern University</ins>](https://www.onu.edu/) to further invstigate network trends and simulating trojan attacks.

 ## Repository Information
-This is **Version 0.2** (located in ARQ_CODE_2 branch on git) based on the code provided by Cooper J. Koch and Alexander H. Burkholder under the research advisor Ahmed Ammar.
-The original code has been significantly changed by Aaron J. Pohlman to improve various aspects.
-View bottom sections for more information.
+This is **Version 0.2** (located in ARQ_CODE_2 branch on Github) based on the code provided by Cooper.
+The original code has been significantly reworked for more improved readability, efficency, and fixed major bugs.
+View sections below for more information.

 ## Testing Information
 The tests are conducted by using the following equipment: